smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.
 1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
-1. Create a `$User` environment variable containing the username of the account you intend to designate as the Connected Cache runtime account.
+1. Create a `$User` PowerShell variable containing the username of the account you intend to designate as the Connected Cache runtime account.

-    For gMSAs, the value should be formatted as `"Domain\Username$"`.
-For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.
+    For gMSAs, the `$User` PowerShell variable should be formatted as `"Domain\Username$"`.
+For Local User accounts, `$User` PowerShell variable should be formatted as `"LocalMachineName\Username"`.

    If you're using a Local User account as the Connected Cache runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`.